PolymeshAssociation/polymesh-tools/README.md

 ## Docker

-We have included sample `docker-compose` configuration files for operators and sentries.
-These asume that the operators and sentries are deployed to separate hosts, but can be modified to deploy to a single host or to a pool of hosts (if using Swarm).
+We have included sample `docker-compose` configuration files for operators.
+These asume that the operators are deployed to separate hosts, but can be modified to deploy to a single host or to a pool of hosts (if using Swarm).

 ## Kubernetes